bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    routing in express and middleware

 - [ ] Describe Middleware?

+these are functions that are run berfore the http method gets requested.

 - [ ] Describe a Resource?

+this is what we get when a client requests a specfic endpoint

 - [ ] What can the API return to help clients know if a request was successful?

+it will return a status code if the form of a respone to let you know if it was successful or not

 - [ ] How can we partition our application into sub-applications?

+by using routes

 ## Minimum Viable Product